open-horizon/exchange-api/README.md

 export ICP_EXTERNAL_MGMT_INGRESS=<icp-external-host>:8443
 ```

+## Tips on Using Sbt

+When at the `sbt` sub-command prompt:

+- Get a list of tasks: `task -V`
+- Start your app such that it will restart on code changes: `~reStart`
+- Clean all built files (if the incremental build needs to be reset): `clean`
+- Build docker image: `sbt docker:publishLocal`
+- Create just the dockerfile to see its content: `sbt docker:stage`

 ## Running the Automated Tests in Local Sandbox

 - (Optional) To include tests for IBM agbot ACLs: `export EXCHANGE_AGBOTAUTH=myibmagbot:abcdef`